cwswork/RANM_new/README.md

 If you use this model or code, please cite it as follows:

-*Weishan Cai, Wenjun Ma, Lina Wei and Yuncheng Jiang.
-Semi-supervised Entity Alignment via Relation-based Adaptive Neighborhood Matching.
-2021.*
+Weishan Cai, Wenjun Ma, Lina Wei, and Yuncheng Jiang*.
+Semi-supervised Entity Alignment via Relation-based Adaptive Neighborhood Matching, IEEE Transactions on Knowledge and Data Engineering(TKDE), Early Access Article.
+DOI: 10.1109/TKDE.2022.3222811, 2022.
+(CCF A类期刊)